Embodied Claude

 ```

-Since the RTSP video stream also reaches the home machine via VPN, Claude Code can operate the camera as if it were indoors.
+The RTSP video stream reaches your home machine through VPN, so Claude Code can operate the camera as if it were in the same room.

-**Note**: This feature is completely optional.
-It requires cron settings and the camera takes pictures periodically, so please use it with consideration for privacy.
+**Note**: This feature is entirely optional.
+It requires cron configuration and periodically captures images from the camera, so please use it with privacy considerations.

 ### Overview

-The combination of `autonomous-action.sh` and `desire-system/desire_updater.py` gives Claude spontaneous desires and autonomous actions.
+`autonomous-action.sh` combined with `desire-system/desire_updater.py` gives Claude spontaneous inner drives and autonomous behavior.

 ### Setup